The Basics of High Pressure Cleaning

 The four fundamentals of cleaning are sometimes represented as the cleaning pie, or the CHAT.
 No matter what you want to call it, these are the four principles you will need to evaluate to get desired cleaning results.

-Next we have mechanical action — in the case of high-pressure cleaning, this is usually angle and impact force.
-Some form of mechanical action, whether impact force or additional scrubbing, must be used to agitate the chemical into the substrate so that it can surround all of the soil and break it down, dissolve it, or suspend it so it can be rinsed away with the action of the lance.
+Next we have mechanical action – in the case of high pressure cleaning, this is usually angle and impact force.
+Some form of mechanical action, whether it is impact force or additional scrubbing, must be used to agitate the chemical into the substrate so that it can surround all of the soil and break it down, dissolve it or suspend it so it can be rinsed away with the action of the lance.

-To choose the proper pressure washer detergent, it is important to understand the basics of soils, or the nature of the predominant soil.
-For many who have cleaned for years, this may seem a little simplistic, but remember that we’re trying to keep things simple.
+In order to choose the proper pressure washer detergent, it is important to understand the basics of soils, or the nature of the predominant soil.
+For many who have been cleaning for a long time, this may seem a little simplistic, but remember that we’re trying to keep things simple.